Vindhya-Singh/chat-bot/README.md

 Setting up this repository assumes basic knowledge and installation of [Git](https://git-scm.com/), basic experience interacting with [Command Line Interfaces](https://en.wikipedia.org/wiki/Command-line_interface), and some familiarity with the [JSON](https://www.json.org/json-en.html) file format.

-To completely set up a Reflective Learning Chatbot that you can interact with, you will need the following things, which the instructions will walk you through:
+To completely set up the Leader Success Bot that you can interact with, you will need the following things, which the instructions will walk you through:
 * A MongoDB Cloud account with a cluster set up in MongoDB Atlas
 * A Telegram bot
 * The software in this repository